 - Downloading a resource

 Track conversions closely and use conversion rate optimization to turn engagement into measurable business results.
-If you need to translate engagement improvements into financial terms, consider the Business Valuation Estimator or the Digital Business Valuation Tool to model outcomes.
+To translate engagement improvements into business value, use tools such as the Business Valuation Estimator or the Digital Business Valuation Tool.

 Going Deeper with Advanced Engagement Metrics